Tennessee is the Volunteer State

 Step 2: Contact your County Extension Office to discuss your level of involvement.
 Tennessee Extension Volunteers are designated as Level 1, 2, or 3.
 The level number is not a ranking, but is an indication of the level of involvement with minors.
 This level is determined by having a discussion with your County Office about your roles and responsibilities.

 Step 3: Complete the Tennessee Extension Volunteer Application, based upon your volunteer level designation (1, 2, or 3).
+Download the applicable form(s) and submit to your County Office.
 See below for details:

 Level 1 Volunteer: Complete Section 1 (Items A – E only) and read Section 2.
 Section 3 is optional.